Cibersino/tot/docs/issues/issue_53_section8_google_vs_project_scope.md

   - `public/info/instrucciones.en.html`
   - `public/info/instrucciones.es.html`

-### Basis for `Project choice: not satisfied`
+### Basis for `Project scope: not satisfied`

-The repo does not currently contain the broader optional/tutorial depth listed above as `Project choice`, such as:
+The repo does not currently contain the broader project-scoped documentation depth listed above, such as:

+- a clear user-facing explanation of the chosen `user-managed + explicit sign-in activation` model as such
-- a separate setup walkthrough for obtaining/importing `credentials.json`
+- a clear user-facing explanation of ownership/control boundaries for credentials/project/account
-- a separate activation-flow tutorial
-- billing instructions in user-manual form
-- dedicated setup/activation screenshots or instructional assets
+- broader setup/credential onboarding guidance for the chosen model
+- broader billing/access-model guidance where applicable
+- broader user-facing explanation of the chosen availability/failure model

 This status note is descriptive only.
 It does not, by itself, change the checkbox state in `docs/issues/issue_53_implementation_plan.md`.